AI Summary of Peer-Reviewed Research

 Research area:Social SciencesEducationEducation and Technology Integration

-What the study found: Teachers in the selected Zimbabwean secondary schools generally had positive attitudes toward technology use in lesson delivery and moderate ICT competence, meaning they had some information and communication technology skills.
-They also recognized technology’s benefits for student engagement and performance.
+Teachers in the selected Zimbabwean secondary schools generally had positive attitudes toward using technology in lesson delivery and a moderate level of ICT competence (information and communication technology skills).
+They also reported that technology can benefit student engagement and performance, but its use was constrained by weak infrastructure and limited support.

-What the researchers tested: The study examined teachers’ preparedness, attitudes, and the perceived impact of technology use in lesson delivery.
-Guided by the Technology Acceptance Model and the Technological Pedagogical Content Knowledge framework, it used quantitative data from 59 teachers and analysed the data with SPSS version 30.
+The researchers studied teachers’ preparedness, attitudes, and perceived impact of technology use in lesson delivery in selected Zimbabwean secondary schools.
+Guided by the Technology Acceptance Model (a framework for understanding acceptance of technology) and the Technological Pedagogical Content Knowledge framework (a model linking technology, teaching, and subject knowledge), they analysed quantitative data from 59 teachers using SPSS version 30.

 Key points

-• Teachers generally had positive attitudes toward using technology in lessons.
+• Teachers generally had positive attitudes toward technology use in lesson delivery.

 • Technology was seen as beneficial for student engagement and performance.